matan-yes/data-collection-network-analysis/README.md

 ```
 ![str result Image](https://github.com/matan-yes/ex3/blob/master/images/3-graph.JPG)

-### There is seven different kinds of colors in the graph each one is a community.
+### There are seven different kinds of colors in the graph each one is a community.
 Four connected groups, one with double groups and one single group
 ## Lets take a look over the community sizes
 ## 1.b.ii
 ```{r}